nickriches/MiMo/README.md

 # MiMo

+Please visit [https://nickriches.shinyapps.io/MiMo/](https://nickriches.shinyapps.io/MiMo/) to try out the app.
+There are full instructions included in the app.
+It should only take about ten minutes to do some basic analysis.

+NB If the app does not work I may have used up all the bandwidth on my shinyapps account.
+Apologies in advance for this - I don't have the resources to pay for the full professional account.

 This github site contains the code for the MiMo language app.
 To get this up and running, here's what you need to do...

 (1) Install R and RStudio on a computer